jrodden1/weatherpup/README.md

 # WeatherPup

 Welcome to WeatherPup!
-WeatherPup is a CLI written in Ruby that fetches current weather information based on a user entered US Zip Code or a GPS Coordinate Pair (Latitude and Longitude)
+WeatherPup is a CLI written in Ruby that fetches current weather information based on a user entered US Zip Code or a GPS Coordinate Pair (Latitude and Longitude).
+Previously fetched weather conditions can also be viewed.

 ## Installation